hca-foundation/Sustain-Game/README.md

 There is a backend admin site as well as a user application for game play, which also includes a leaderboard.

 ## Get Started
 Get started with local development.

-Create a branch for the issue you are working on and create all PRs against the `development` branch.
+- Create a branch for the issue you are working on and create all PRs against the `development` branch.
+  - A preview deploy will be created for testing
+  - Once approved by 2 reviewers, you can merge into development

-Once the feature has been fully tested with all other code, a PR is created against `main` and merged in to production.
+- Once the feature has been fully tested with all other code, a PR is created against `master` and merged into production.

 ### Clone the Repo
 ```